Canadian Language Benchmarks: History

 The CLB grew out of a federal government initiative undertaken in 1992, to support the language learning needs of immigrants to the country.
 In 1993, Citizenship and Immigration Canada established the National Working Group on Language Benchmarks.
 In November 1996, the group published the Canadian Language Benchmarks (Working Document).
 This working group was eventually to become the Board of Directors of the Centre for Canadian Language Benchmarks.
 The CCLB received its charter as a non-profit agency in March 1998.
 In 2000, the Canadian Language Benchmarks 2000, by Grazyna Pawlikowska-Smith, was published.
 It was the culmination of years of work by dozens of experts, and has since steadily grown in popularity with students, teachers and institutions.

 In 2012, a revised version of the CLB was published and an updated theoretical framework.
 A team of writers and language experts worked on the revision in both English and in French.
 The CLB/NCLC theory was validated against the Common European Framework for Language, the ACTEFL and the Quebec version of the benchmarks.
-The validation showed that the CLB and NCLC are valid and reliable for high-stakes use in a variety of contexts including community, academic and workplace.
+The validation showed that the CLB and NCLC are valid and reliable for use in a variety of contexts including community, academic and workplace.